viamrobotics/docs/docs/getting-started/app-usage.md

 - [Services](/services/)

 ### Logs

 The **LOGS** tab displays debug and other logging information from your robot.

 ### History

 The **HISTORY** tab shows the edit history of your robot's configuration file.

 ### Connect

 The **CONNECT** tab contains boilerplate code snippets you can copy and paste into your SDK code to connect to your robot.
 There is also a JSON stub you can copy if you wish to use this robot as a remote of another robot.

 {{% alert title="Caution" color="caution" %}}
 Do not share your robot secret or robot address publicly.
 Sharing this information compromises your system security by allowing unauthorized access to your computer.
 {{% /alert %}}

 ### Control

 The **CONTROL** tab allows you to control your robot using an interface for each component of your robot.
 This is done via WebRTC.
 For example, if you have configured a base with wheels, you can control your robot's movement with an arrow pad and fields to change base’s speed.
 If you have configured a camera component, a window in the Control tab displays the camera output.

 ### Blockly

-_**(Experimental!)**_
+{{% alert title="Note" color="note" %}}
+This is an experimental feature.
+Stability is not guaranteed.
+Breaking changes are likely to occur, and occur often.
+{{% /alert %}}

 This tab gives you the option of working on customizing your robot's functionality by using Viam’s block-based coding editor which implements Blockly and Python.